astronomer/docs/learn/airflow-databricks.md

 1. In your `dags` folder, create a file called `my_simple_databricks_dag.py`.

 2. Copy and paste the following DAG code into the file.
-Make sure to replace the `DATABRICKS_LOGIN_EMAIL` variable with your Databricks login email.
-If you are using your existing Databricks notebooks you also will have to adjust the notebook names and potentially have to add additional tasks defined with the DatabricksNotebookOperator to orchestrate more than two Databricks notebooks in this Databricks Workflow.
+Replace the `DATABRICKS_LOGIN_EMAIL` variable with your Databricks login email.
+If you already had Databricks notebooks and did not create new ones in Step 2, replace the notebook names in the DatabricksNotebookOperators.

     <CodeBlock language="python">{databricks_tutorial_dag}</CodeBlock>